 xix.
 Napa River Sediment TMDL

-The San Francisco Bay Regional Water Quality Control Board adopted the Napa River Sediment TMDL on September 9, 2009 to address the impairment of Napa River due to sediment.
+The San Francisco Bay Regional Water Quality Control Board adopted the Napa River Sediment TMDL on September 9, 2009, to address the impairment of Napa River due to sediment.
 Point sources of sediment that were identified as contributors of sediment to the watershed are associated with urban stormwater runoff, including construction stormwater runoff, and wastewater treatment plants, which are regulated by NPDES permits.
 Construction sites that discharge into the Napa River watershed are therefore considered Responsible Dischargers.

-WLA Translation
+Waste Load Allocation Translation

-The Napa River Sediment TMDL set the sediment waste load allocation (WLA) for construction stormwater runoff at 500 tons/year, which is equivalent to the current load from construction sites.
-Per the implementation measures of this TMDL, complying with the requirements of this General Permit is appropriate in addressing this WLA.
+The Napa River Sediment TMDL set the sediment waste load allocation for construction stormwater runoff at 500 tons/year, which is equivalent to the current load from construction sites.
+Per the implementation measures of this TMDL, complying with the requirements of this General Permit is appropriate in addressing this waste load allocation.

 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit upon its effective date.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLA.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocation.

 The final compliance deadline for the Napa River Sediment TMDL is September 9, 2029.
 Future reissuances of this General Permit may incorporate additional or revised compliance requirements or interim targets to progress towards the required final compliance by September 9, 2029.